+- are important characteristics that should form the basis of comparison: friendliness and spirit of cooperation. - 39.2 On what basis countries are compared? - Ans.
+For comparing countries, their income is considered to be one of the most important attributes.
+Countries with higher income are more developed than others with less income. - 39.3 Why is the income of a country an incompetent measure to assess its development state? - Ans.
+For comparison between countries, total income is not such a useful measure.
+Since, countries have different populations, comparing total income will not tell us what an average person is likely to earn. - 40.
 However, for comparison between countries, total income is not such a useful measure.
 Since, countries have different populations, comparing total income will not tell us what an average person is likely to earn.
 Are people in one country better off than others in a different country?
 Hence, we compare the average income which is the total income of the country divided by its total population.
 The average income is also called per capita income.
 In World Development Reports, brought out by the World Bank, this criterion is used in classifying countries.
-Countries with per capita income of US\$ 12,056 per annum and above in 2017, are called rich countries and those with per capita income of US\$ 955 or less are called low-income countries.
-India comes in the category of low middle income countries because its per capita income in 2017 was just US\$ 1820 per annum.
-The rich countries, excluding countries of Middle East and certain other small countries are generally called developed countries.
+Countries with per capita income of US\$ 49,300 per annum and above in 2019, are called high income or rich countries and those with per capita income of US\$ 2500 or less are called low-income countries.
+India comes in the category of low middle income countries because its per capita income in 2019 was just US\$ 6700 per annum.
+The rich countries, excluding countries of Middle East and certain other small countries are generally called developed countries. - 40.1 Which organisation publishes the World Development Report? - Ans.
+World Development Report is published by the World Bank. - 40.2 Define the term per capita income. - Ans.
+We compare the average income which is the total income of the country divided by its total population.
+The average income is also called per capita income. - 40.3 Why the comparison of total income of countries is not a useful measure? - Ans.
+The total income of nations is not utilised for comparative analysis, as the varying populations of different countries do not provide a clear understanding when comparisons are drawn based solely on this criterion.